gzandiemer/PickinCoin/README.md

 # PickinCoin

 Self-made console game where the settings are defined by the player

 There are n number of coins.
 Players can choose to pick between min and max number of coins when it is their turn.
-The one, Who picks the last coin, wins the game!!
+Who picks the last coin, wins the game!!

-Player plays agaisnt the computer.
+Player plays against the computer.

-Player decides the n. max and min number of coins among the plausible options.
+Player decides the total amount of coins on the table and the max and min number of coins tahat one can pick (among the plausible options).